iyoolaoyabiyi/colors-roulette/README.md

     - **Stop**: Halt the generation process using the "stop" button.
     - **Reset**: Reset the application to its initial state with the "reset" button.

-2. **Customizable Generation Delay**:
+2. **Customizable Generation Speed**:
-    - Users can set the delay interval for color generation between 100 and 5000 milliseconds using the "set delay" button and corresponding input field.
+    - Users can set the speed interval for color generation between 100 and 5000 milliseconds using the "set speed" button and corresponding input field.

 3. **Color Details Display**:
     - **Color Information**: Detailed information about the generated color, including its name, hexadecimal code, RGB, and HSL values.